"...technically brilliant...", "...a rock-solid performance...", "...a flawless, beautiful sound ... without visible endeavour."

-To name a few, Sumina has performed with orchestras as a soloist including the Camerata Zurich, the “Neues Orchester Basel”, the “New Zurich Orchestra”, Nota Bene Orchestra and the Göttinger Symphony Orchestra, the orchestra of the Academy of Music “Franz Liszt” Weimar with conductors such as Daniel Zimmermann and Nicolas Pasquet.
-As a passionate chamber musician, Sumina has performed with artists such as Ray Chen, Julien Quentin, Louis Schwizgebel, Barbara Buntrock and her sister, Sayaka Selina among others.
+To name a few, Sumina has performed with orchestras as a soloist including the Camerata Zurich, the “Neues Orchester Basel”, the Chamber Symphony Hamburg, the “New Zurich Orchestra”, Nota Bene Orchestra and the Göttinger Symphony Orchestra, the orchestra of the Academy of Music “Franz Liszt” Weimar with conductors such as Daniel Zimmermann and Nicolas Pasquet.
+As a passionate chamber musician, Sumina has performed with artists such as Ray Chen, Julien Quentin, Louis Schwizgebel, Barbara Buntrock and her cellist sister, Sayaka Selina, among others.

 Sumina gave performances as a soloist at venues like the Gasteig in Munich, Germany, which was broadcast live by the Bavarian Radio (Bayerischer Rundfunk), performed at the Minatomirai Hall Yokohama, the Yamaha Concert Hall in Tokyo, the Shenzhen Concert Hall in Shenzhen, China, the Eslite Hall in Taipei, Taiwan, the Mozarteum in Salzburg as well as at events like the Menuhin Festival Gstaad, Musikfestival Werdenberg and more.
 Her latest performances as a soloist were held in places such as the United States, Switzerland and Japan amongst others.
 Sumina's performances have also lead to radio broadcasting for DRS2 swiss radio.

 Sumina Studer is kindly supported by the foundation Ruth und Ernst Burkhalter since 2015 and is a scholarshipholder of the Gerd-Bucerius-Scholarship of the German Music Instrument Foundation.